-• Reports information about export / import of scenarios.
+Reports information about the export / import of scenarios.

-(i) Config info #1: How to integrate audit.log into the CM configuration.
-Only required for updates from CM version older than 6.11 to 6.11.
+(i) How to integrate audit.log into the CM configuration (only required for updates from CM versions older than 6.11)

 Insert the following line into the configuration file cm6.xml or cm6-cmrf.xml at the correct locations.
-If you are not familiar with the logging configuration, ask your CM consultant for help!